robert-westenberger/knowledgebase/computer-science/hierarchical-structures.md

 The table storing the hierarchical information (for example, `NodePaths`) will need to have two columns, each of which is a foreign key to rows in the `Node` table.

-So for every descendant of a particular node, including the node itself, it will need an entry in the `nodePaths` table
+So for every descendant of a particular node, including the node itself, it will need an entry in the `nodePaths` table.